Nicole Kiriakopoulos

 Follow me: LinkedIn

 Even if you don’t want to sell your business today, it’s important to understand how a buyer would value your business so that you can better plan for an eventual sale.
 Understanding these valuation concepts is essential to reduce the risk of leaving money on the table.
+Also knowing how to select the best exit strategy for your business is a key part of this preparation.

 There are two common approaches to valuing an operating business: